-In October 2021, the SEC adopted the Filing Fees and Payment Method Modernization final rule.
-The mandate is far-reaching and will transform how filing fees in registration statements and fee bearing proxies and tender offers are disclosed and disseminated.
-The SEC is implementing fee disclosure and technical changes in stages, with the first phase effective Jan.
+The SEC started implementing fee disclosure and technical changes in stages.
+The first phase goes into effect on Jan.
 31, 2022, requiring companies to submit a new exhibit in HTML format.
 Beginning July 31, 2024, large accelerated filers will be required to submit the fee data in Inline XBRL (iXBRL) format, with all other filers phased in beginning July 31, 2025.

 Issuers and their legal staff who manage these SEC filings need to understand these changes and prepare now to comply with the SEC updates.

-Why is the SEC making these changes?
+Why is the SEC making filing fee changes?

 Manual fee processes and errors